 And yet, it could be you had to look to the pretenders, the more aspirational works in a very aspirational decade to really get a sense of what they were like.
 Which is why I suggest you could view the true cult movies of the 1980s as where it was at.
 Look at the chic of French cinema in Diva, Subway or Betty Blue to see how stylish everyone wanted to be; or on the other hand, the sheer unconscious absurdity of horrors from the fun Tenebrae to the dreadful Slugs and action from Charles Bronson still plugging away in Death Wish 3 to the ludicrous Story of Ricky; the efforts which sought to cash in on the pop culture, especially music, like Australia's Starstruck, the U.K.'s Breaking Glass and Absolute Beginners, Cannon's see it to believe it The Apple, Prince's magnum opus (film division) Purple Rain, the quirkiest of the lot Leningrad Cowboys Go America, and many more.

-Hello, maybe we’re onto something with that last category.
+Hello, maybe we're onto something with that last category.
 It could be for a decade so tied up with the power of music, the most eighties movie ever should feature that as a defining element.
-So should we be working out in Perfect (or Murder-Rock?!), rollerskating in Xanadu, rappin’ in er, Rappin’ or prancing to the ghetto blaster in Flashdance or Footloose?
-I put it to you, then, that you could not find a more ideal summation of the eighties, the eighties-est of the eighties, than Breakin’.
-It has it all, the throwback to the fifties in its plotting, the fashion statement clothes, the songs littered with synths, the dancing – especially breakdancing, and the fact it had a sequel subtitled Electric Boogaloo.
-Plus it was a Cannon production, you can’t get more eighties than that.
+So should we be working out with aerobics in Perfect (or Murder-Rock?!), rollerskating in Xanadu, rappin' in er, Rappin' or prancing with the gang to the ghetto blaster in Flashdance, Fast Forward, Body Rock or Footloose?
+I put it to you, then, that you could not find a more ideal summation of the eighties, the eighties-est of the eighties, than Breakin'.
+It has it all, the throwback to the fifties in its plotting, the fashion statement clothes, the songs littered with synths, the dancing - especially breakdancing, and the fact it had a sequel subtitled Electric Boogaloo.
+Plus it was a Cannon production, you can't get more eighties than that.